We are so excited that you've chosen us to document your special day.

 How long do you need for getting ready photos?

 Folks getting hair and make-up done: Alex likes to meet up in the last 1.5-2 hours of getting ready.
 This gives her time to take detail shots (wedding dress, shoes, invites), photos of you popping champagne + hanging out with your wedding party, the final touches/touch-ups of hair and make-up, and putting on your dress.
-For those not getting hair and make-up: Adam likes to meet up in the last hour of getting ready.
+If one of you isn’t getting hair and make-up done: Adam likes to meet up in the last hour of getting ready.
+If both of you are getting hair + make-up done, but still getting ready separately: both of us will be starting around 1.5-2 hours before you leave for the ceremony.
 If both of you are getting ready together (which we love), we’ll arrive together and it’s best to plan for 1.5-2 hours before you leave for the ceremony.

 What’s the deal with a first look?